Emekaborisama/simple-redis-cache-decorator-for-openAI/README.md

 # simple-redis-cache-decorator-for-openAI
-Cache your open ai response with Redis faster
+Cache your openAi response with Redis faster